AIR FM Gold

 AIR FM Gold is an FM radio channel in Mumbai, Delhi, Kolkata and Chennai, India.
 It is run by the All India Radio, a government owned enterprise, a division of Prasar Bharati.
 In Mumbai, it features Hindi songs, and English songs along with hourly news in English and Hindi.
-It operates on 100.1 in Mumbai and on 100.1 Megahertz in Delhi.
+It operates on 1188MW in Mumbai and on 106.4Megahertz in Delhi.
 It was started on 15 August 2001 by the then Minister of Information & Broadcasting.

 History

 Late Indivar Sacdeva, Rajiv Saxena and Naveen K. Gupta were some of the broadcasters who were involved with devising the channel's content and presentation style when it was started in September 2001.
 At that time this channel was just called FM-2.
 Later on Danish Iqbal and Vijay Deepak Chhiber were Programme Executives of this channel.
 FM-1 was the previous channel which is now known as FM Rainbow.
 Anil Baijal, then CEO of Prasar Bharti wanted to call this as FM Classic but FM-2 name became popular by default.
 The inaugural show was hosted by Sujata Rath, Senior Announcer.

 Programs like Gaate Gungunate, Arpan and Dopaher FM were part of the initial repertoire.
 Another notable feature of the early days was the daily broadcast of Helpline series where various kinds of counselling was provided involving notable experts of different fields.
 In those days this channel used to be of 18 hours only, now it is a 24 hours channel.